EMT WORK-TRAINING

 EMTs respond to 911 calls and provide out-of-hospital emergency care and life-saving interventions to sick and hurt individuals.
 EMTs also transport patients by ambulance from the scene of an emergency to a healthcare facility.

-EMT is licensed to provide basic medical care and transportation by ambulance, this is the level of licensure required to begin a career in EMS.
+An EMT is licensed to provide basic medical care and transportation by ambulance.
+EMT is the level of licensure required to begin a career in EMS.

 EMT Skills and Job Duties